 3. Choosing The Right Colours

-If you look at a colour wheel, each colour has its own complementary colour.
+If you look at the colour wheel, each colour has its own complementary colour.
 When these colours are placed side by side, they create a strong contrast and reinforce each other.
 If you are looking to use more than one colour for the room, you might want to match the main colour of the room with its corresponding complementary colour.

 For example, orange is the complementary colour for blue.
 Adding in elements of orange (an orange bookshelf, photo frames, table etc.) will make the blue walls pop and add vibrancy to the room.
 You can also throw in some lime coloured items here and there (plushies or storage bins) to make it an even more fun colour scheme.
 The key thing to note: Do not go beyond three main colours.